Aero for Cycling & Automotive Applications

 The following introduction offers a glimpse into our technology.
 However, for a more detailed appreciation, please see the expanded explanations under the sub-menus in this category, preferably in the order listed.

-Or simply see the current patent list (now seven, with several more pending applications due soon) with technical explanations of the drag mechanics:
+Or simply see the current patent list (24 patents so far, with several more pending applications) with technical explanations of the drag mechanics:

 First Fuel Economy Road Test of Upper Wheel Deflector Invention for Semitrailers.

 For example, NULL WINDS Technology™is currently developing enhanced patented trailer skirts and upper wheel shielding deflectors for use on semitrailers.
-Preliminary road testing has already confirmed potential performance increases, with even more road testing just concluded this past April, 2018.
+Preliminary road testing has already confirmed potential performance increases, with even more road testing concluded this in April, 2018 and November, 2021.